pegasystems/react-sdk/README.md

 We welcome contributions to the React SDK project.

-Please refer to our [guidelines for contributors](./docs/CONTRIBUTING.md) if you are interested in helping.
+Refer to our [guidelines for contributors](./docs/CONTRIBUTING.md) if you are interested in helping.

 <br>